thoughtbot/maintaining-open-source-projects/book/02-community.md

-Repeating questions is a good symptom of something in your project that should be simplified, documentation that needs a little more attention, better error messages awaiting, etc. Before disregarding simple repeating questions with variations of [RTFM](https://en.wikipedia.org/wiki/RTFM), try to ask for feedback to someone you trust, or to take a step back and look at your project with the eyes of a new comer.
+Repeating questions is a good symptom of something in your project that should be simplified, documentation that needs a little more attention, better error messages awaiting, etc. Before disregarding simple repeating questions with variations of RTFM (short for “read the freaking manual” and its variations), try to ask for feedback to someone you trust, or to take a step back and look at your project with the eyes of a new comer.
 Do you see anything that is not clear enough?
-What could this project do so that the odds of this question reappearing are lower?
+What could this project do to lower the odds of this question appearing again?
+Meanwhile, adding the question to an FAQ page can prove a good band aid.
-Meanwhile, adding the question to a FAQ page can prove a good band aid.
 Being able to link to it will already be helpful.

 ## When is it enough?